Four reasons managed cloud service providers are essential

 Why?
 Network matters and decentralised models can offer a superior experience.

-Many of the hyperscale public clouds have recognised this and include offerings that place small amounts of compute at the edge — either in the customer data centre or in a regional partner location.
+Many of the hyperscale public clouds have recognised this and include offerings that place small amounts of compute at the edge — either in the customer data center or in a regional partner location.

 While this provides the opportunity to improve service delivery, the business model of the hyperscale public cloud is not aligned with decentralised networks as they attempt to leverage economies of scale to keep prices down.